 Strengthening the Health Care Workforce

-- 684 KU Medical Center graduates live and/or practice in Shawnee County.
+- 715 KU Medical Center alumni live and/or practice in Shawnee County.

-- 2 Shawnee County health care employers exhibited with 2012 Kansas Career Opportunities, which is designed to introduce medical students, residents and other health care professionals to rural communities looking to hire.
+- 1 Shawnee County health care employer exhibited with 2015 Kansas Career Opportunities, which is designed to introduce medical students, residents and other health care professionals to rural communities looking to hire.

-- 15 professional education and administrative visits in Shawnee County occurred in 2012 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 74 professional education and administrative visits in Shawnee County occurred in FY15 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Advancing Health Care Access

-- 129 Shawnee County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Shawnee County residents saw KU Medical Center health care providers 8 times via telemedicine in FY15.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 - Stormont-Vail HealthCare and St. Francis Health Center, both of Topeka, are members of the Midwest Cancer Alliance, a network of hospitals, physicians groups, and cancer support and patient advocacy organizations bringing cancer research, care, and professional support together to advance the quality and reach of cancer care, prevention, early detection, and survivorship in the Heartland.